Project-Counter/cop5/source/03-specifications/03-counter-report-common-attributes-and-elements.rst

 Some Data_Types are associated with Parent_Data_Types.
 For example, Data_Type Article has Parent_Data_Type Journal, while Data_Type Book_Segment has Parent_Data_Type Book.

 * Host_Types that MUST offer an IR MUST provide Parent_Data_Type and other relevant parent information if it is available.
-* Host_Types that choose to offer an IR (e.g. eJournal or eBook) SHOULD provide Parent_Data_Type and other relevant parent information as specified in the table.
+* Host_Types that choose to offer an IR (e.g. eJournal or eBook) SHOULD provide Parent_Data_Type and other relevant parent information in the IR, as specified in Table 3.q.
 * Data_Types MUST NOT be used with other Parent_Data_Types than those listed in the table.
+* The Parent_Data_Type MUST appear in the PR, DR and TR, whether or not an IR is available.

 Table 3.q (below): List of Parent_Data_Type Values and Associated Data_Types